What’s a good school for…?

 Who are you?

-What are your character traits and WHAT stories show that?
+What are your character traits and WHAT stories illustrate that?

-What are your values and WHAT shows that?
+What are your values and WHAT illustrates them?

-Have you ever noticed an object or a scent repeatedly reminds you of someone important in your life?-why is that person important-but remember the essay is not about the other person it’s about the student.
-How they think, or what THING may have occurred that changed his perspective/thoughts...
+Have you ever noticed an object or a scent repeatedly reminds you of someone important in your life?-Why is that person important?
+Remember the essay is not about the other person.
+It’s about the student.
+How they think, or what THING may have occurred that changed his...

 Continue Reading...